FgForrest/evitaDB/documentation/user/en/query/requirements/hierarchy.md

 regardless of the potential use of the `hierarchyWithin` constraint in the filtering part of the query.
 The scope of the calculated information can be controlled by the [`stopAt`](#stop-at) <LanguageSpecific to="evitaql,java,rest,csharp">constraint</LanguageSpecific><LanguageSpecific to="graphql">argument</LanguageSpecific>.
-By default, the traversal goes all the way to the bottom of the hierarchy tree unless you tell it to stop at anywhere.
+By default, the traversal goes all the way to the bottom of the hierarchy tree unless you tell it to stop anywhere.
 If you need to access statistical data, use <LanguageSpecific to="evitaql,java,rest,csharp">[`statistics`](#statistics) constraint</LanguageSpecific><LanguageSpecific to="graphql">the [`childrenCount` and `queriedEntityCount` fields](#statistics) on the node object</LanguageSpecific>.
 Calculated data is not affected by the `hierarchyWithin` filter constraint - the query can filter entities using `hierarchyWithin` from category *Accessories*, while still allowing you to correctly